 The ICC has performed at many major sporting events throughout Indianapolis, including Super Bowl XLVI in 2012 and the 100th running of the Indianapolis 500 in 2016.
 At the 2004 FINA World Swimming Championships, the choir performed live national anthems for all gold medal award winners.
 Additional live nationally televised performances have included the NCAA Women’s Final Four Championship Game, US Grand Prix/Formula One, the Solheim Cup International Tournament, the Indy 500 Festival Parade, and more.

 Touring is a consistent part of the ICC’s yearly plans.
 Both national and international tours have provided exceptional experiences for ICC singers and families.
 The ICC has performed on every continent except Antarctica.
-Current tour plans for 2023 include a tour to England and Scotland as well as New York and Philadelphia.
+Current tour plans for 2024 include an international tour to Italy and a domestic tour.